 Jim Terapane, Director, Museum of Our Industrial Heritage, and fifty-year machinist, will involve teachers with the tools and the machinists who create them.

-- Participants may book hotel rooms in downtown Springfield at workshop rates.
-Program bus will pick up and drop off participants at program sites and return to the hotel.
+- Program bus will pick up and drop off participants at program sites and return to the hotel.

 - Downtown Springfield is 25 minutes from Hartford’s Bradley International Airport.
 Amtrak serves Downtown Springfield with 6-9 trains daily.